ichbinjon/hackathon/docs/tutorial/2-avoiding-out-of-bounds.md

 ### Other Players
-It's possible, now that your players are moving further from the spawn point and living longer, that you'll come across players belonging to other bots.
+It's possible, now that your players are moving further from the spawn point and living longer, that you'll come across players belonging to other Bots.
 What happens if you try to issue moves for a player that does not belong to your bot?

 (*need to confirm that this will happen in future*) Being disqualified for issuing moves to the wrong players is not going to win you any games so you should update the